 Getting medical supplies to displaced families

-Any prolonged interruption in access to essential services could lead to disease outbreaks and spikes in malnutrition, to which children are especially vulnerable.
 In Mozambique, UNICEF has provided vaccines to successfully immunize 900,000 people against cholera.
-UNICEF and its partners are also ramping up efforts to prevent the transmission of malaria.
 Meanwhile, by 16 May, more than 700,000 children had been vaccinated against Polio, more than 650,000 children against Measles and Rubella, and nearly 700,000 children were screened for malnutrition and acute case referred for life-saving treatment.

-In Zimbabwe, UNICEF has provided more than 60,000 people with critical information to prevent waterborne diseases.
-It also launched a cholera vaccination campaign in partnership with Zimbabwe’s Ministry of Health and Child Care and WHO, to protect over 480,000 people.
+In Zimbabwe, UNICEF launched a cholera vaccination campaign in partnership with Zimbabwe’s Ministry of Health and Child Care and WHO, to protect over 480,000 people.
+Meanwhile, more than 60,000 were vaccinated against measles during a catch-up campaign held in May.
 In Malawi, UNICEF-supported mobile clinics have provided healthcare to more than 30,000 people.

 Providing access to safe water, sanitation and basic services

 Without safe and effective water, sanitation and hygiene services, children are at high risk of preventable diseases including diarrhoea, typhoid and cholera, and also increasingly vulnerable to malnutrition.
-Since the cyclone hit Malawi, UNICEF has provided safe water to more than 61,000 people and sanitation facilities to over 53,000 people.
+In Malawi, UNICEF and partners reached over 600,000 people with hygiene messages in displacement camps as well as surrounding communities through community radios, especially on cholera prevention.

 More and more communities are returning to their devastated homes or are being resettled to safer areas where basic infrastructure and services need to be built from scratch.
 Many families have lost everything.